Otolaryngology Team Helps Marshall Breathe Easier

 Getting a Better Understanding

 Dr. Maddalozzo is a nationally recognized expert in the surgical management of congenital cysts and masses of the neck and head, and has been treating children with conditions like Marshall’s for more than 30 years.
-Shortly after Marshall was born he was diagnosed with severe laryngomalacia and bilateral lymphatic malformation of the neck.

 “Although these are typically not life-threatening and can be fixed through surgical repairs, doctors were going to continue monitoring him regularly,” Sydney said.
 “Shortly after testing, Marshall developed trouble eating and began regularly spitting up his food.
 He wasn’t gaining weight because he was using all his calories trying to breathe.”
 Specialists suggested a gastrostomy tube, or “G-tube,” so Marshall could get the nutrients he needed.
 However, this would require an additional surgery that Sydney and Adam did not want Marshall to endure.